 Magnesium is actually a beneficial mineral but some people don't like the taste that it can add to drinking water.
 In small quantities, magnesium is nothing to be concerned about with some water filters maintaining the levels of magnesium that are naturally present.

-If you happen to utilise a water softening system, most of your water supply's magnesium content will be removed as the hardness level is reduced, leaving you with softer water.
+If you happen to utilize a water softening system, most of your water supply's magnesium content will be removed as the hardness level is reduced, leaving you with softer water.

 Our list of contaminants that you are most likely to find it your water supply should be enough for you to conduct your own research into which ones your household might be most at risk from.